John C Flavin

 Even for Dylan, who in 2007 sat at the front of the class and abruptly ended a dispute by bursting out, “Suck a big one, Mr. Flavin!”
 He didn’t hold back at all.

 The room went silent and still, and of course the other kids were eager for my reaction as all of their heads turned from Dylan to me.
 That kind of talk to a teacher was extremely uncommon at this nice, average-sized, rural school in Molalla, Oregon.
 I’m willing to bet, while they’ve all seen a few things in school, they hadn’t seen that.
+I guess he was pretty upset.

-Despite being bright and eager for success, Dylan, a junior at the time, didn’t view himself an academic.
+Despite being bright and eager for success, Dylan, a junior at the time, didn’t view himself as an academic.
 He was 2-3 inches taller than me, a wrestler with a ton of energy, and he had braces to punctuate his adolescent face.

 The ensuing silence swallowed him up and forced a barely perceptible, reluctant smile, then immediately kept his dignity by digging his heels back into his argument, venting in a much more productive way.
 I listened, and then he apologized, knowing he had overreacted.